seenivasanpalanisamy/simple_django_app/README.md

 Permanent setup as aws EC-2 instance.

-1.Create an cloud instance with python,mysql installed 2.Clone the repo with git commands
+1.Create an cloud instance with python,mysql installed <br />
+2.Clone the repo with git commands <br />
-3.Install nginx and uwsgi and config them to run multiple workers.
+3.Install nginx and uwsgi and config them to run multiple workers. <br />
-4.Run the django server with the help of uWSGI.
+4.Run the django server with the help of uWSGI. <br />

 TASK COMPLETED:

-1.Cloud setup
+1.Cloud setup <br />
-2.django application
+2.django application <br />
-3.Hosted the server in cloud
+3.Hosted the server in cloud <br />
-4.Git Repository
+4.Git Repository <br />
-5.Rest api's
+5.Rest api's <br />